-Grace Durham is an award-winning young mezzo-soprano and currently a member of the Junges Ensemble at the Semperoper Dresden, 2017-19.
-Born in London, she trained at the Guildhall School of Music & Drama with Susan Waters before joining the Alexander Gibson Opera School at the Royal Conservatoire of Scotland under the tutelage of Patricia Hay.
-She then spent a year as a National Opera Studio Young Artist 2016-17.
-Awards include the Bruce Millar Gulliver Prize 2016, Second Prize at the Maureen Lehane Vocal Awards 2015, Audience Prize and “Banque Chaix” Prize at the Opéra Grand Avignon Jeunes Espoirs competition 2015, and First Prize and Audience Prize at the GSMD Chartered Surveyors’ Award for Voice 2014.
-She also holds a first-class honours degree in Modern and Medieval Languages from Clare College, Cambridge.
+Grace Durham is an award-winning young British mezzo-soprano and a member of the Junges Ensemble at the Semperoper Dresden, 2017-19.
+Born in London, Grace began her studies as a linguist, graduating in French and Italian from Clare College, Cambridge in 2012, before continuing her singing training at the Guildhall School of Music & Drama, the Royal Conservatoire of Scotland and the National Opera Studio.
+She was the winner of the Bruce Millar Gulliver Prize 2016, 2nd Prize in the Maureen Lehane Vocal Awards 2015, and Audience Prize and Banque Chaix Prize at the Opéra Grand Avignon’s inaugural Jeunes Espoirs competition in 2015.

-Grace is also an active recitalist both in the UK and abroad, and particularly in the French 20th-century repertoire.
-She recently made her recital débuts at the Les Journées Ravel festival in Montfort-L’Amaury, the Printemps de l’Académie Ravel in Saint-Jean-de-Luz, and at the Opéra Grand Avignon.
-In 2015, she was awarded the Académie Ravel Grand Prix for her performances of Ravel’s Shéhérazade and invited composer Thierry Escaich’s Visions Nocturnes, and together with French-Canadian pianist Juliane Gallant devised and performed Sous le ciel de Paris, a cabaret concert celebrating Francis Poulenc, Jean Cocteau and Edith Piaf, at the St James Studio in London.
-As a concert soloist, her repertoire includes Mozart Mass in C Minor, Bach Mass in B Minor, St John Passion and St Matthew Passion, Mahler Resurrection Symphony and Duruflé Requiem.
+An accomplished recitalist and concert singer, particularly in the French 20th-century repertoire, Grace recently made her recital débuts at the Opéra Grand Avignon, the Printemps de l’Académie Ravel festival in St-Jean-de-Luz and the Les Journées Ravel festival in Montfort-L’Amaury, where her repertoire included Ravel Shéhérazade.
+In 2015, she was awarded the Grand Prix de l’Académie Ravel, and in 2013 devised and performed Sous le ciel de Paris, a cabaret concert celebrating the 50th anniversaries of Francis Poulenc, Jean Cocteau and Edith Piaf, at the St James Studio in London.
+Grace also performs regularly as part of the Semperoper’s Semper Soiree recital series.
+As a concert soloist, her repertoire includes Mozart Mass in C Minor, Bach St Matthew Passion, St John Passion and Mass in B Minor, Mahler Symphony no. 2 and Duruflé Requiem.

-"I was particularly struck by mezzo Grace Durham, a natural performer who communicated particularly persuasively..."
-(Brian Dickie)
+"I was particularly struck by mezzo Grace Durham, a natural performer who communicated particularly persuasively" (Brian Dickie)